cybercongress/go-cyber/docs/cyberd.md

 However, this theory can work as a performance indicator of a consensus computer.

-After 6 years of investments into consensus systems we find out that Tendermint consensus has a good balance between coolness for our task and readiness for production.
+After 6 years of investments into consensus computers we find out that [Tendermint](https://ipfs.io/ipfs/QmaMtD7xDgghqgjN62zWZ5TBGFiEjGQtuZBjJ9sMh816KJ) consensus has a good balance between coolness for our task and readiness for production.
 So we decide to implement cyber protocol using Tendermint which is very close to Cosmos Hub setting.

-So the `cyber` implementation is a 64-bit tendermint consensus computer of the relevance for 64-byte string space that is as far from ideal at least as 1/146, because we have 146 validators who verify the same computation using the knowledge graph of the same size.
+The `cyber` implementation is a 64-bit tendermint consensus computer of the relevance for 64-byte string space that is as far from ideal at least as 1/146, because we have 146 validators who verify the same computation using the knowledge graph of the same size.

-We must bind computational, storage and bandwidth supply of relevance machine with maximized demand of queries.
+We must bind computational, storage and bandwidth supply of consensus computer with maximized demand on queries.
 Computation and storage in case of basic relevance machine can be easily predicted based on bandwidth, but bandwidth requires a limiting mechanism.

 ## Bandwidth

-`Bounded stake` - stake, that deducted from your acc coins and put as deposit to take part in consensus.
+`Bonded stake` - stake, that deducted from your acc coins and put as deposit to take part in consensus.
 Due to passive inflation model and slashing, deposit not match 1-to-1 to final reward.
-So, for example, stakeholders may wish to set up a script, that will periodically withdraw and rebound rewards to increase their bounded stake. `Active stake` - currently available for direct transfer, not-bounded stake.
+So, for example, stakeholders may wish to set up a script, that will periodically withdraw and rebound rewards to increase their bonded stake.

+`Active stake` - currently available for direct transfer, not-bonded stake.

-`Bandwidth stake` = `active stake + bounded stake`.
+`Bandwidth stake` = `active stake + bonded stake`.

 Cyberd use a very simple bandwidth model.
 Main goal of that model is to reduce daily network growth to given constant, say 3gb per day.